youbs/ubermuda.github.io/_posts/2014-12-19-backuping-postgresql-in-docker.md

     $ docker build -t pg_dump - < Dockerfile

+*NOTE*: Building a specific container for `pg_dump` is not mandatory.
+As stated by Damien in the comments, you can very well reuse your PostgreSQL image that should include `pg_dump` in it.
+Here we build a container for the sake of the exercise.

 And run it:

     $ docker run -it --link postgres:db pg_dump -h db